 Stay Connected with our Congregation

-In addition to our Pastor's Email Newsletter, there are two additional ways that you can keep connected with the Topeka Community of Christ Congregation:
+In addition to our Pastor's Email Newsletter, there are additional ways that you can keep connected with the Topeka Community of Christ Congregation:

 Join our Topeka CofChrist Ministry Facebook Group for current information about the Topeka congregation, Community of Christ and affiliate organization Activities, Events and Worship opportunities.
 This is a private Facebook Group and you will need to join this group, by requesting to join through you Facebook account.
 Please contact Jim Fairchild if you need assistance.